How To Get Into Private Equity

 Age: 26-32

 Senior associates have a more well-rounded position in the private equity industry.
-They’re involved in most things within the firm that has to do with deals.
+They’re involved in most things within the firm that have to do with deals.

 They might communicate with partners, perform financial valuations, research investment opportunities, and assist with portfolio company management.